Fiat cuts 2013 profit forecast on weak Latin America

 Some analysts had been predicting that the Jeep Cherokee launch delay would hurt third-quarter results.
 The Cherokee began shipping to dealers last week.

-Chrysler's U.S. market share fell to 11.2 percent in the quarter from 11.3 percent a year ago, but analysts think it will improve with the Cherokee launch.
+Chrysler's U.S. market share fell to 11.2 percent in the quarter from 11.3 percent a year ago.
+But Morningstar analyst Richard Hilgert was relaxed "because they didn't have the Cherokee and they had the Liberty adding to their sales last year."

+The Jeep Liberty is the vehicle Cherokee replaces in the Chrysler lineup.
+Hilgert said fourth-quarter vehicle sales and earnings were likely to be boosted from a year earlier because the decline in Liberty sales began in late 2012.

+Chrysler confirmed its full-year sales forecast of $72 billion to $75 billion.

 ($1 = 0.7262 euros)